 If the IPP-to-LPD mapper receives an IPP operation, the following table summarizes the LPD command that it uses.
 Each section below gives the detail.
-Each of the following sub-sections appear as sub-sections of section 3 in the document "Internet Printing Protocol/1.0: Model and Semantics" [ipp-mod].
+Each of the following sub-sections appear as subsections of section 3 in the document "Internet Printing Protocol/1.0: Model and Semantics" [RFC2566].